 Learn more about some of the women who fought for their right to vote.
 Download our fact sheets about the nine suffragists honored as Virginia Women in History for 2020.

-Can’t make it to our exhibition in person?
-Our Education and Outreach staff created short videos to share highlights from the gallery.
-Check out our YouTube playlist.
+Check out the short videos our Education and Outreach staff created to share highlights from the gallery.
+Find them on our YouTube playlist.

-Listen to excerpts from suffragists and anti-suffragists as they explain their opinions about votes for women.
+Listen to excerpts from the writings of suffragists and anti-suffragists as they explain their opinions about votes for women.

 Want to color items in our collections?
 Check out our new suffrage coloring book.